ewallace/pyRNATagSeq/Readme.md

   - if barcode/TagReads are too long, CountTagRNATagSeqFastQ will probably use up too much memory or crash.
   - if #mismatches is less than the Hamming distance between TagReads, SplitRNATagSeqFastQ.py will assign reads to the first TagRead supplied, NOT the closest.
+  - runs on Python 2, and has not been tested on Python 3
+  - not under active development since 2017

 ## Contents